turtlshell/Compare-FileHash/README.md

 <a name="usage"></a>
 ## Usage 💡

-1. Import the file into your PowerShell session (If you installed using the manual method):
+1. Import the file into your PowerShell session (only necessary if you installed using the manual method):
 ```
 PS > . .\Compare-FileHash.ps1
 ```